 You only get one day in most cities (a maximum of 8 hours) so make the most of your time in port and there can be a lot to see.

-Also as only a limited number of people may be able to exit the ship at one time (ie. if you’re anchored several kilometers off shore and need to get a tender boat in) you don’t want to be lining up to do so at peak times.
+Also as only a limited number of people may be able to exit the ship at one time (ie. if you’re anchored several kilometres off shore and need to get a tender boat in) you don’t want to be lining up to do so at peak times.

 Have you considered cruise travel?
 Check out my cruise review posts here.